We’re currently looking for commercial, for-hire, and recreational fishermen to participate in SAFMC Release. Make your releases matter!

 Some of the shallow water grouper species can be tricky to identify.
 Check out the Shallow Water Grouper Species ID Guide for photos and tips on how to identify these species.

-- Fill out this ONLINE FORM or contact Julia Byrd (email@example.com) to set up an SAFMC Release account in the SciFish app.
+Fill out this ONLINE FORM or contact Julia Byrd (firstname.lastname@example.org) to set up a SAFMC Release account in the SciFish app.
 Once an account is set up, your login information will be emailed to you.
-If you already have an SAFMC Release account – you can log into SciFish with your existing username and password.
+If you already have a SAFMC Release account – you can log into SciFish with your existing username and password.

 Training Tools and Resources